AlexisN94/FlexTime-Clock/README.md

 In the settings, you can hide any of the elements that you don't like, except for the rings.

-Tip: If you like the interface but want to use it as a 'regular' clock, just set the day-start time for 12h00 and day-end time for 00h00.
+___Tip__: If you like the interface but want to use it as a 'regular' clock, just set the day-start time for 12h00 and day-end time for 00h00.
 AM will be purple, PM will be red.
-This will be the initial configuration.
+This will be the initial configuration._

 ### Screenshots